niknaylos/GH-repository-auto-creation/README.md

 # Automatically create GitHub repository via Selenium Chrome driver

-## Script was made to practice using selenium methods
+## Script was made to practise using selenium methods

 This repository was autocreated using this script